-We need to get to know the PF and learn what it needs so we can care for it and keep it healthy.
-If we look after the PF, it will look after us to provide us with support, force transduction, and translation.
+We need to get to know the pelvic floor and learn what it needs so we can care for it and keep it healthy.
+If we look after the pelvic floor, it will look after us to provide us with support, force transduction, and translation.
 And that’s just the muscles!

 We also need to consider the nerves, connective tissues, fluid pumps, circulation and breathing and emotional connections.

 This course would be excellent for practitioners working with older adults, pregnant women and new mothers, people managing urinary and fecal incontinence, those experiencing post traumatic stress disorder or other emotional turmoil.

 This course would be helpful for people who tend to hold their breath and not use their 'core' effectively for general movement and daily function.

 Another budget friendly option - consider a Membership!

 Learn how to find and keep pelvic health clients with confidence

 Practice exercise protocols for improved pelvic muscle awareness and health